 Reimbursement claims must be lodged no later than six (6) weeks from the expense was incurred.
-Expenses claimed out of this time will not be reimbursed unless authorised by the Chief Executive Officer and the Director People and Governance.
+Expenses claimed out of this time will need to be approved via a Council resolution.
+Officers will prepare a Council report for Councillor consideration at the next available Council meeting cycle following the lodgement of a late claim.

 Late claims occurring on a regular basis will not be approved.

-12. GOODS AND SERVICES TAX
+GOODS AND SERVICES TAX